-- United Nations Framework Convention on Climate Change (UNFCCC).
-1992.
-International convention to protect the climate from the increasing atmospheric concentrations of greenhouse gases that is resulting in the additional warming of the Earth's surface and atmosphere.
+- United Nations Framework Convention on Climate Change (UNFCCC, 1992).
+An international convention established to protect the climate from the increasing atmospheric concentrations of greenhouse gases that is adding to the warming of the Earth's surface and atmosphere.

-- UNFCCC National Communication - Government Energy Policy
+- UNFCCC National Communication; - Government Energy Policy (Not seen).

-- National Inventory of Greenhouse Gases
+- National Inventory of Greenhouse Gases.

-- Campaign using print, radio and TV media within UNFCCC project including 'Climate Awareness Day'
+- Campaign using print, radio and TV media within UNFCCC project including 'Climate Awareness Day'.

-The UNFCCC National Communication contains a long list of suggested adaptation measures for the coastal zone, agriculture, forestry and land use, biodiversity, health and socio-economic resources.
-Work required addressing the key driver of climate change by reducing emissions of greenhouse gases are as follows:
+The UNFCCC National Communication contains a long list of suggested adaptation measures for the coastal zone, agriculture, forestry and land use, biodiversity, health and socio-economic resources to "mitigate and adapt to impacts of climate change on Niue".
+Work required to address the key driver of climate change by reducing emissions of greenhouse gases are as follows: